 4.1 Do nothing.
-The OPCCN and its partner members of the NCCSP saw not developing and delivering a bid as an unacceptable option as they are both committed to preventing and responding to VAWG crimes and have related statutory objectives.
+The OPCCN and its partner members of the NCCSP see not repurposing this funding as an unacceptable option as they are both committed to preventing and responding to VAWG crimes and have related statutory objectives.

 5. STRATEGIC AIMS/OBJECTIVE SUPPORTED: